apostrophecms/apostrophe-headless/README.md

 ### Logging in and obtaining a bearer token via REST

-By default, the `POST`, `DELETE`, `PUT` and `UPDATE` APIs are available to logged-in users of the site.
+By default, the `POST`, `DELETE` and `PUT` APIs are available to logged-in users of the site.
 This is quite useful if you want to provide some editing features in a React or similar app that is part of your Apostrophe site.

 But for a standalone app that uses Apostrophe as a headless backend, and isn't part of your Apostrophe site in any other way, logging in via Apostrophe's interface might not be an option.